microtrain/bootcamp/10-MySQL/03-WorkingWithMySQL.md

   email='bsmith@exampl.com';
 ```

-Let's find all users with a _.com_ and sort in ascending order by last name.
+Let's find all users with a _.com_ and sort in ascending order by the last name column.
 ```sql
 SELECT
   CONCAT('last_name', ' ', first_name) AS user